Ailta/FlatOut-2-LAN-Multiplayer-Launcher/README.md

 Searches for any available servers, so that u don't have to enter the IP address manually.

+Contents of readme.md:
+1. Photos
+2. HOW TO

+# Photos

 <img width="1087" height="579" alt="image" src="https://github.com/user-attachments/assets/a8f27ec4-e293-4591-9955-51fcb123d51d" />